Michele Ybarra MPH PhD, President and Research Director.

 Jennifer Renzas BS, Community Outreach and Research Assistant.

-Ms. Renzas began her research career four years ago in a biogeochemistry research lab.
-Two years ago she interned for the Wisconsin Division of Public Health-Refugee Health helping to manage refugee data and maintain information regarding refugee resources.
+Ms. Renzas began her research career six years ago in a biogeochemistry research lab.
+Four years ago she interned for the Wisconsin Division of Public Health-Refugee Health helping to manage refugee data and maintain information regarding refugee resources.
 Since then she has translated her experience into public health research.
-In the past year she created, designed, and implemented a public health communication research project in Ghana.
+She created, designed, and implemented a public health communication research project in Ghana.
 Additionally, she has experience working with non-profits on community outreach, including the US Fund for UNICEF and Cheerful Hearts Foundation.
-Ms. Renzas has a B.S. in Medical Microbiology and Immunology and a minor in Environmental Studies from the University of Wisconsin-Madison and is a Registered Nurse.
+Ms. Renzas has a B.S. in Medical Microbiology and Immunology from the University of Wisconsin-Madison and is a Registered Nurse.

 Emilie Chen BA, Research Assistant.

 Ms. Chen’s communications experience with non-profit organizations began during her internship with environmental advocacy and education group, Orange County Coastkeeper.
 She continued writing for marketing and project development as a Special Projects Assistant at the Environment Institute of University of California, Irvine.
 Afterwards, she took a brief departure from her studies to volunteer on an ecotourism farm in Costa Rica and to complete a 200-hour yoga teacher training.
 Ms. Chen completed her B.A. in Environmental Science and minor in Global Sustainability at the University of California, Irvine.